accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 #### [Criterion 10.3](#crit-10-3) [A] On each screen, the navigation must not contain any [keyboard traps](glossaire.md#keyboard-trap).
 Is this rule respected? {id="crit-10-3"}

-**[Test 10.3.1](#test-10-3-1):** On each screen, does each element receiving focus meet one of these conditions? {id="test-10-3-1"}
+**[Test 10.3.1](#test-10-3-1):** On each screen, does each focusable element meet one of these conditions? {id="test-10-3-1"}
-- It is possible to use the keyboard to go to the next or previous element which can receive the focus;
+- It is possible to use the keyboard to go to the next or previous focusable element;
-- The user is informed of a functional mechanism enabling the next or previous element that can receive focus to be reached using the keyboard.
+- The user is informed of a functional mechanism enabling the next or previous focusable element to be reached using the keyboard.

 ##### Evaluation methodology {class="disclosure methodo"}